 At San Clemente, we continually aim to provide the students with rich and diverse experiences.
 The students may avail themselves of opportunities to compete in several competitions, some of which include the University of Newcastle’s Science and Engineering Challenge, the Aurecon sponsored Bridge Building National Competition, The ICAS Science Competition and the International Robocup where students program robots to complete a range of challenges.
 There are opportunities for a five day Forensics Camp, Science Poetry Prize and much more.

-Stage 5 Elective
+Stage 5 Electives

 Marine and Aquaculture Technology